wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/research/_index.md

     content:
       title: Laboratory Facilities
       text: |
-        The LENS Laboratory is building dedicated infrastructure for multilayer optoelectronics research, including a glovebox fabrication suite, vacuum deposition systems, current-voltage and stability testing, and access to the shared characterization infrastructure of the State Key Laboratory of Luminescent Materials and Devices.
+        The LENS Laboratory is establishing dedicated infrastructure for multilayer optoelectronic device research at SCUT, including a glovebox fabrication suite, vacuum deposition systems, and current–voltage and stability testing.
+The group also has access to the shared characterisation infrastructure of the State Key Laboratory of Luminescent Materials and Devices.

     design:
     design: